James Vivian Clinton: Career

 After returning from England and spending time in Sierra Leone as a journalist, he settled in Calabar, Clinton joined his father as a partner in legal business, and later moved to Port Harcourt to set up his own practice in the late 1926.
-However, he became totally deaf after a protracted illness and he had to give up on Law.
-His mother took him to Britain and Austria for treatment but sadly, he could not be cured.
+However, he became totally deaf after a protracted illness and he had to give up on law.
+His mother took him to Britain and Austria for treatment but he could not be cured.
 While in England, he first joined the London Institute of Estate Management to train as a surveyor but failed the examinations and decided to take up journalism.
 After five years in England where he worked in Fleet Street, Clinton returned to Sierra Leone and joined the staff of the Daily Mail of Sierra Leone, where he worked for three years before returning to Calabar.
 In 1935 with the help of his father he started the Nigerian Eastern Mail in Enugu.
-In 1951 Clinton sold the Eastern Mail to the Eastern Press Syndicate and agreed to edit a daily newspaper for the same Syndicate in Enugu.
+In 1951 Clinton sold the Eastern Mail to the Eastern Press Syndicate and agreed to edit a daily newspaper for the same syndicate in Enugu.
 He built up a fishing business based in Ibeno but the venture was not successful.
 In 1954 Clinton became the Senior Publicity Officer in the Federal Ministry of Information in Lagos until June 1962 when he retired.
 He briefly came out of retirement during the Action Group crisis in the Western Region and served as Chairman of the Western Nigeria Housing Corporation.

 Later life and death

 Clinton's family moved back to Lagos in 1965 where he settled to life as a freelance journalist.
 He turned out a weekly editorial with the Sunday Times about his experiences.
-In 1971 he published ‘The Rescue of Charlie Kalu’ with the Heinemann Publishers and had started a draft of his autobiography, 'The Fisherman's Story', before his death.
+In 1971 he published The Rescue of Charlie Kalu with the Heinemann Publishers and had started a draft of his autobiography, The Fisherman's Story, before his death.
 He died in Lagos on 18 May 1973.